slowriot/libtelegram/README.md

 single webserver, or you just want to write your bot using clean, safe modern C++11/14/17, this is your framework.

+# What does it do? #
+LibTelegram handles the business of communicating with Telegram for you.
+It consists of two major components - a listener system, and a sender system.
+The two are completely decoupled, so you can use both together in a single program, or just one or the other.

+The listener speaks fastcgi and is designed to be launched by your webserver.
+It runs multithreaded.
+You set callbacks, and it asynchronously listens for events from Telegram and calls them when needed.
+The listener takes care of talking to your webserver and decoding the fastcgi requests, handling replies to Telegram, dealing with errors and decoding the incoming json for you.
+Fastcgi means a single listener can be persistent across many connections, and can handle many connections simultaneously, unlike traditional cgi.
+Using a webserver based system means you can have hundreds of separate bots running on a single machine, rather than being limited to one per port as with bots that run their own webserver.

+The sender provides a set of convenience functions for sending correctly formatted messages to Telegram - it handles forming the correct data structures, encoding as json, making the web request with SSL, dealing with timeouts, handling and reporting errors, and finally returning to you the results of your query.

+All Telegram types are encapsulated in type-safe objects, and elegant error tolerance is provided in a monadic way using std::optional.
+As well as using the native types, you have the option to access any values decoded from incoming json, and to write the outgoing json yourself, either raw or in convenient Boost Property Tree format.

 # Features #
 * Modern, paradigmatic, clean and professional C++14 / C++17 programming style.
 * Header-only - nothing to compile.